nientedidecente/nientedidecente.github.io/_authors/kmfrick.md

 Sono convinto che il lavoro pratico sia una forma d'arte e perciò mi impegno a lasciarmi guidare dalla ricerca di bellezza ed eleganza nel mio operato.

 In ambito gamedev ho sviluppato piccoli progetti personali con motori grafici e ho collaborato con progetti open source, scrivendo principalmente codice C++ per l'IA dei personaggi non giocanti.

---

-I'm a Computer Engineering student at [Collegio Superiore](http://www.collegio.unibo.it/it), University of Bologna, Italy.
-I worked as a computer vision student researcher at the [Robotics and Mechatronics](https://www.ram.eemcs.utwente.nl/) lab of the University of Twente, Netherlands, for the last three months of my bachelor's degree.

-In high school, doing competitive programming, I discovered the beauty of computational complexity theory, graph theory, dynamic programming and the like.
-In college I delved into the study of computer architectures, which I find as fascinating as statistics and machine learning.
-Mathematical and statistical modeling as well as low-level development thus became my primary interests.

-In my free time I play the bass, cook and go to the theater.
-I also acted for a while.
-I'm firmly convinced that practical work is an art form and this is why I strive to let the search for beauty and elegance guide me in what I do.

-I developed small personal projects with graphics engines and collaborated with open source projects in the gamedev world, primarily writing C++ code for non-playing characters' AI.